FredHutch/pgMAP_pipeline/README.md

 * increase memory/cores for demux_fastqs rule

+* figure out what is going on with conda error about placeholder of length '80' - can I just use mamba to fix the problem?
+Or do I need to use the --conda-prefix option?
+(Test without --conda-prefix set as home to see)

-* get package versions from conda environment => add to envt.yamls
+* get package versions from conda environment => add to envt.yamls - done for all except Python env

 * figure out how to make the fastq.fofn within the pipeline